Clarkson suburb profile

 Clarkson property market performance

-Clarkson’s property market has experienced significant growth over the past 12 months, with house values increasing by 27.6% and unit values rising by 23.1%.
-The median house price has reached $700,000, while units have averaged $435,000, indicating strong demand across both property types.
+Clarkson's property market has experienced significant growth over the past 12 months, with house values increasing by 26.9% and unit values rising by 20.2%.
+The current median house price stands at $700,000, while the median unit price is $435,000, indicating strong demand across both property types.

-Sales activity has been robust, with 101 houses and 5 units sold in the past 12 months.
-Properties are moving quickly, with houses spending a median of just 7 days on the market and units 6 days, reflecting high buyer interest and competition.
+Sales activity has been robust, with 77 houses sold in the past 12 months, although unit sales have been limited to just 2.
+Both houses and units are selling quickly, with a median of just 7 days on the market, reflecting high buyer interest and competition.

-The rental market in Clarkson has also seen notable changes, with house rents increasing by 13.0% and unit rents by 16.3% over the last 12 months, suggesting a strong rental demand in the area.
+The rental market in Clarkson has also seen notable increases, with house rents rising by 12.1% and unit rents by 14.0% over the last 12 months.
+The average rent for houses is now $650, while units average $570, highlighting strong rental demand in the area.

 Median price - units$435KPast 3 months